joergdev/MoSy-shared/README.md

 <li>Record calls and use as mockdata
 	<ul>
-		<li>Configurable global, for interface, for method oder only on defined requests</li>
+		<li>Configurable global, for interface, for method or only on defined requests</li>
 		<li>Possibilty to define recordsession for separated records</li>
 	</ul>
 </li>